cagdasyilmaz/Battery-Parameters-Identification/README.md

 Welcome to the Battery_Parameters_Identification wiki!

-In this repository, second order equivalent circuit model circuit models a battery is identified by using Recursive Least Square (RLS) method.
+In this repository, parameters of the second order equivalent circuit model of a battery is identified by using Recursive Least Square (RLS) method.

 By using on-line recursive identfication, Extended Kalman Filter is employed for state prediction.